OpenISAC: An Open-Source Real-Time Experimentation Platform for OFDM-ISAC: System Model

 where $\{z_n\}_{n=0}^{N-1}$ is a length-$N$ Zadoff-Chu (ZC) sequence with root $q$ coprime with $N$.
-As shown in Fig.~\ref{fig:frame_structure}, a full-band ZC symbol is transmitted at $m_{\mathrm{sync}}$ for time/frequency synchronization and coarse channel acquisition, while for all data-bearing OFDM symbols ($m\neq m_{\mathrm{sync}}$) only the pilot subcarriers $n\in\mathcal{P}$ carry ZC entries and the remaining subcarriers $n\in\mathcal{D}$ carry QPSK data.
+The ZC synchronization symbols are full-band OFDM symbols used for time/frequency synchronization and coarse channel acquisition.
+In the compact one-ZC-symbol configuration, $\mathcal{S}_{\mathrm{sec}}=\mathcal{S}_{\mathrm{CFO}}=\emptyset$, which reduces synchronization/pilot overhead and keeps all OFDM symbols, including the full-band ZC synchronization symbol, available as sensing-symbol candidates.
+When the optional CFO training field is enabled, that field is reserved for acquisition and is excluded from sensing-symbol selection.
+As shown in Fig.~\ref{fig:frame_structure}, for all data-bearing OFDM symbols only the pilot subcarriers $n\in\mathcal{P}$ carry ZC entries and the remaining subcarriers $n\in\mathcal{D}$ carry QPSK data.
+When no downlink payload is available, these data resources are filled with random QPSK padding symbols, and optional dedicated sensing time-frequency resources can also be configured.
 After this frequency-domain mapping, the transmitter forms the TF resource grid $\boldsymbol{B}_{\gamma}$, stores a copy for sensing-side processing (e.g., range-Doppler processing), and then applies the inverse fast Fourier transform (IFFT) followed by CP insertion to generate $s_\gamma(t)$ in \eqref{Signal_frame}.

 The signal received by the monostatic radar receiver can be written as

 where $z_{\mathrm{BS}}\left( t \right)\sim \mathcal{CN}(0, \sigma^2)$ represents the additive white Gaussian noise, with $\sigma^2 = B N_0 $ denoting the noise power.
 Here, $B = N \Delta f$ is the signal bandwidth, and $N_0$ is the double-sided noise power spectral density.
 The receiver then samples the received signal with exactly the same sampling frequency as the transmitter, i.e., $f_s=B=N\Delta f$.
 The received signal after sampling can be expressed as